 This video explains lift theory quite well.

 Is A 9-Degree Driver Harder To Hit

-Golfers with slower swing speeds may find the 9-degree driver too difficult to hit consistently and achieve maximum distance.
+Is a 9 degree driver harder to hit?
+Golfers with slower swing speeds may find it too difficult to hit consistently and achieve maximum distance.

 However, golfers with high swing speed will benefit from the lower loft.

 What Type Of Golfer Is A 9-Degree Driver Suited To?